André Vansteenberghe

+Biography

 He was born in Orléans.
 His father was a clerk in the local tobacco factory.
 He worked as a medical student in hospitals in Lyon in 1926, followed by a period as an intern in Saint Étienne in 1929, returning to Lyon as an intern that year until he obtained his doctorate from la faculté de médecine de Lyon in November 1932.
 During his studies he had met Alice Joly - a fellow medical student on his course - and they married at Lyon town hall on 21 October, 1929.
 In December 1932, they moved into a first-floor flat on 3 avenue Aristide-Briand, Villeurbanne, where they had separate offices in a home-based general practice.
 He offered free municipal medical care in Villeurbanne and lectured in hygiene at the local university.
 He and his wife joined the communist party and he became a freemason in the "Tolerance and Cordiality Lodge".
 From 1938, he worked as a medical inspector for schools before being called up in 1940 as a medical officer in the French 6th Army; his wife replaced him in his inspector role.
 He returned as a school inspector after being wounded.
 His communist party membership led to his and his wife's dismissal in July 1941 under a new Vichy regime law.